 Virginia will be electing a new governor and holding elections for all 100 seats in its state house.
 Virginia’s state house is nearly ⅔ Republican - but the state has voted blue in the past three Presidential elections.
 By encouraging great Democrats to run for state seats and supporting them, we can make sure that Virginia’s state legislature reflects its blue electorate.

 North Carolina will be drawing new district lines and electing a new state legislature, following a federal court ruling that its districts had been unconstitutionally drawn on racial lines.
-There is a huge opportunity here to capitalize on North Carolina’s shift blue and provide an ally to Democratic Governor Roy Cooper.
+There is a huge opportunity here to capitalize on North Carolina’s shift to blue, and to provide an ally to Democratic Governor Roy Cooper.

 New Jersey will be electing a new governor, allowing us to replace Chris Christie with a Democrat.
 It will also be holding General Assembly elections, with all seats up for grabs.
 While New Jersey’s state legislature is more reliably Democrat, we cannot give up ground.

 We’ll also continue to alert you to special elections happening around the country to fill vacant seats.

 2018 is a big year, with midterms across the country, 36 governor’s races, and nearly 6,000 state legislature seats up for grabs.
 We are currently developing a flippability model to determine the highest-potential districts.
 Based on electoral history and importance to 2020 elections, we’re keeping our eye on the following states: